-The Free version of Grammarly offers Grammar, spelling, and punctuation checks, so why bother paying for Premium?
-The Premium version offers additional features like Consistency in spelling and punctuation, Conciseness, Compelling vocabulary, and much more, but if all you want is basic grammar, spelling, and punctuation checks, Free may seem like it's more than enough.
-However, that Free version misses a lot of errors.
-Look at the examples below where I compare the results of poorly written paragraphs using both Free and Premium.
+The free version of Grammarly offers grammar, spelling, and punctuation checks, so why bother paying for premium?
+The premium version offers additional features like consistency in spelling and punctuation, conciseness, compelling vocabulary, and much more, but if all you want is basic grammar, spelling, and punctuation checks, the free offering may seem like it's more than enough.

 If you write a lot and use a 50% off coupon code, Grammarly is a very useful tool for the price.
 It's great for catching errors like missed commas or commas being used when they aren't needed.
-It also points out unnecessary uses of the word that, and mix-ups between which and that, missed hyphens, missed apostrophes, misspelled words, missed capitalizations, and incorrect tenses.
-And with one click, Grammarly will also rewrite awkwardly written sentences.
+It also points out unnecessary uses of the word "that" and mix-ups between "which" and "that," missed hyphens, missed apostrophes, misspelled words, missed capitalizations, and incorrect tenses.
+And with one click, Grammarly rewrites awkwardly written sentences.

 The main pros of using Grammarly are that it finds a lot of mistakes and can make writing more engaging.
 The main cons are that it misses some mistakes and the corrections it suggests aren't always accurate.
 Grammarly is a helpful aid, but it won't eliminate the painful chore of editing your work.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.